 Shawki reports that all the students tested and wrote about one conjecture and many tackled two or three.
 Sofian, one of the students, even suggested revising the first conjecture to see if it was true for a3 and b3.
 Tasnim, another student, tested the first three conjectures and her results are pictured below.
 She shows that conjecture (1) is not always true when a is negative; conjecture (2) is always true; and conjecture (3) is true when both a and b are negative or positive, but not if one is negative and the other positive.

 These are the questions of a year 9 class (a middle set) in a UK comprehensive school.
 The students are curious to see what happens when they change the prompt.
-In order to help students decide on their own line of inquiry, the teacher produced this list for the second lesson.
-In the pictures, you can see students' inquiries into questions 2, 4 and 6.
+In order to help students decide on their own line of inquiry, the teacher produced this list of questions for the second lesson.
+In the pictures below, you can see students' inquiries into questions 2, 4 and 6.

 Adapting the prompt